 Each year California produces an Archives Month poster.
 The California Archives Month Poster Coordinating Committee chooses a theme and asks archives and libraries from around the state to submit images related to that theme.
 The Committee is comprised of representatives from the California Historical Records Advisory Board, the California State Archives, the Friends of California Archives, the National Archives, and the Society of California Archivists.
 The poster is then designed using the image or images that best represent the theme and also work well in a poster format.

-The California Archives Month 2016 poster can be seen below.
-Soon the 2017 poster will appear in this space.
-Other California images that could not be used on the poster were added to the gallery (the gallery is currently under construction) that is viewable on this website.
+The California Archives Month 2017 poster can be seen below.
+Other California images that could not be used on the poster were added to the gallery that is viewable on this website.
 You can also view previous years posters.